Ghana’s Ambassador to the United States of America

 Hajia Alima Mahama was appointed Ambassador of the Republic of Ghana to the United States of America in June 2021.
 Prior to her appointment, Ambassador Mahama served as a Member of Parliament (MP) and Minister for Local Government and Rural Development (2017-2021).
 She previously served as Minister of Women and Children’s Affairs and MP (2005 to 2009) and Deputy Minister for Trade and Industry.

-As Minister for Local Government and Rural Development, she was instrumental in the formulation of the National Decentralization Policy and Strategy (2020-2040), developed to foster quality service delivery through a decentralized local governance system and active citizen’s participation to facilitate economic growth, income generation and poverty alleviation.
+As Minister for Local Government and Rural Development, she was instrumental in the formulation of the National Decentralization Policy and Strategy (2020-2040).
+It was developed to foster quality service delivery through a decentralized local governance system and active citizen’s participation to facilitate economic growth, income generation, and poverty alleviation.

-Other initiatives to her credit include the formulation of the Local Economic Development Policy and Action Plan, the Rural Development Policy and Strategic Implementation Plan and the passage of the new Births and Deaths Registration Act, which paved the way for the decentralization and digitization of the Births and Deaths Registry.
+Other initiatives to her credit include the formulation of the Local Economic Development Policy and Action Plan, the Rural Development Policy and Strategic Implementation Plan, and the passage of the new Births and Deaths Registration Act.
+They paved the way for the decentralization and digitization of the Births and Deaths Registry in Ghana.

 Ambassador Mahama is a graduate of Ghana Law School and was called to the bar in 1982.
 She holds an M.A. in development studies from the Institute of Social Studies (ISS) in The Hague.